CodeLifterIO/CodeLifter.Forms.Chat/README.md

-# CodeLifter.Forms.Conversational
+﻿# CodeLifter.Forms.Chat
-A conversational UI for Xamarin Forms
+A Chat UI for Xamarin Forms